Accessibility Statement

 Use of Colour

 Some buttons on the website do not reach a sufficient colour contrast when the user hovers over them, at 2.4:1.
 This makes it harder for people who have colour blindness or visual disabilities to be able to tell these are links to click on.
 This fails WCAG 2.1 success criterion 1.4.1.
-We are working with our developers to implement a fix for this issue by April 2024.
+We are working with our developers to implement a fix for this issue within the next 12 months.

 Contrast (minimum)